Like us on Facebook

 Daniel Waldo

-Born in Windham, Connecticut, on the 10th of September 1762, Daniel Waldo served in the American Revolutionary War and later became a clergyman.
+Born in Windham, Connecticut, on September 10, 1762, Daniel Waldo served in the American Revolutionary War and later became a clergyman.
 Waldo was drafted in 1778 for a month of service in New London.
 After that, he enlisted for an additional eight months, and in March 1779 was taken prisoner by the British at Horseneck.
 After he was released, he returned to his home in Windham and took up work on his farm.
-His connection with the Revolution began when he was 16 years old.
-A year after he was drafted into the army he was taken prisoner by the Tories.
+His connection with the Revolution began when he was 16 years old, where a year after, he was drafted into the army he was taken prisoner by the Tories.

-He was brought to New York where he was confined in the Sugar house in New York together with 20 or more members of his company.
+He was brought to New York where he was confined in the Sugar House in New York together with 20 or more members of his company.
 Sugar House Prisons were sugar refineries, sturdy stone and brick buildings.
 They were used by the British as prisons where captured American soldiers and civilians were confined.
-Two months later he and his whole company were exchanged for British prisoners and released.
+Two months later, he and his whole company were exchanged for British prisoners and released.
 Rev. Waldo said he never saw Washington or La Fayette.
-A minister in the Congregational Church, he served for a short time as chaplain at New London.
-In his later years, at the age of 96, he was chosen chaplain of the House of Representatives.
+A minister in the Congregational Church, he served for a short time as chaplain at New London, and in his later years, at the age of 96, he was chosen chaplain of the House of Representatives.

 “In his personal habits Mr. Waldo was very careful and regular.
 His standing advice was to ‘eat little.’
 He drank tea and coffee.
 The control of the temper he deemed one of the most important conditions of health, declaring that a fit of passion does more to break down the constitution than a fever.
 His memory was excellent, differing from that of most aged people, in that he retained current events with the same clearness as the earlier incidents of his history.”